Free Consultation & No Fee Guarantee

 - Around 1 in 10 Americans age 60+ have been a victim of some form of elder abuse.

 - It is estimated that nearly 5 million elders are abused each year.

 - Out of those 5 million, 1 in 14 of those cases is actually reported.

 - In nearly 60 % of incidents, the abuser is a family member.

 Elder abuse and nursing home abuse can take many forms including emotional abuse, physical abuse, confinement, sexual abuse, passive neglect, financial exploitation, and willful deprivation.
 The perpetrators of nursing home abuse or elder abuse can have many identities, such as spouses, siblings, children, other family members, and staff at nursing home facilities, assisted living, and other facilities.
-Some examples of elder abuse and nursing home abuse include:
+Some examples of elder abuse and nursing home abuse in Kentucky include: